jberkel/sms-backup-plus/README.md

 change the Spreadsheet link.
 You will also need to set the sharing settings of the spreadsheet to 'Anyone with the link' or 'public'.

+## Rant

+These analytic features should really be part of the Google Android dev console - they own all the pieces to build it but then leave it to somebody else to do it.
+The fact that an open source project (ACRA) is superior to the built-in crash monitoring (which arrived really late) says it all.

 ## Live demo

 [Demo][]